Material and Handwriting - spatula - brushes -fether - oil painting tools Leonoor Ruigrok -Dutch artist

 The Handwriting That Remains

 My mark remains recognisable whether it moves through oil, mixed media, or layered grounds.
 It carries tension and pause, weight and release.
-The material receives the gesture, but it does not define it.
+The material receives my movements, but it does not define them.

 Instinct and Knowledge

 My choices are instinctive, yet rooted in knowledge.
-Years of studying technique, observing drying times, understanding surface tension and absorption.
-Because of that understanding, I can allow instinct to take over.
+Years of studying technique, observing drying times, and understanding surface tension and absorption.
+Because of that understanding, I can allow my intuition to take the lead.